nunomz/service-discovery-java/TO-DO.md

 - ST.registo simplesmente guarda a informacao do servico e depois apresenta no consultar (usar structs?)

 - necessita do ip e port do ST para se conectar!!! usar default_address

+# PRECIAMOS DE METER A HASH A ENVIAR!!!!!!!!